 WMU accepts utility installations built by contractors upon inspection.
-The utility installations are added to fixed assets and contributed capital at contractor's cost.
+The utility installations are added to fixed assets and contributed capital at contractor's cost, which approximates the price that would be paid to acquire an asset with equivalent service potential (acquisition value), as required by GASB Statement No. 72.